db-group-mimic-III/mimic-iii/sepsis_summary.md

 		) as id_end
 		from abnorm_clin_val ab
 	) start_info on end_info.id_ab_clin = start_info.id_end
-# Some charevents return NULL because you don't have a temporal match
 where start_info.id_end is not null
 ) x
+# Some charevents return NULL because the abnormal values were not recoreded within an hr of eachother.

 ;

 # Index creation
 alter table sirs
 	add index sirs_idx01(starttime),